enginechronos/chronos-engine/README.md

 # Chronos Engine

-Persistent World Memory for Games.
+Persistent World Memory Infrastructure for Games

+NPCs in most games forget everything.
+Chronos gives your game world memory.

-Chronos Engine is a backend service that gives your game **persistent NPC memory, evolving world state, and AI-driven behavior**.
+Chronos Engine is a backend service that gives your game persistent NPC memory, evolving world state, and AI-driven behavior.

-Instead of NPCs forgetting everything between sessions, Chronos lets them **remember events and react consistently over time.**
+Instead of NPCs resetting every session, Chronos stores world events and derives NPC behavior from that history.

+Player actions become part of the world’s memory, allowing characters to react consistently across play sessions.

 # Overview